williamouyang/okta.github.io/docs/getting_started/oan_guidance.md

 ## Overview

-With over 4000 pre-integrated applications, Okta Application Network (OAN) provides a great way for ISVs to integrate with an enterprise grade identity management solution.
-The goal of OAN is to take the burden of integration away from your customers while providing a simple and standards-based methodology for your application to support federated single sign-on, automated provisioning and directory integration.
+With over 4000 pre-integrated applications, the Okta Application Network (OAN) provides a great way for ISVs to integrate with an enterprise grade identity management solution.
+The goal of the OAN is to take the burden of integration away from your customers while providing a simple, standards-based methodology for your application to support federated single sign-on, automated provisioning, and directory integration.
 By integrating with Okta, your application also benefits from other powerful features such as advanced password policy and multi-factor authentication (MFA).

 ![OAN Intro](/assets/img/oan_guidance_intro.png "OAN Intro")

 There are two main area of focus – Authentication and Provisioning.
 You need to support at least one of these features in order to be part of Okta Application Network.
-It is strongly recommended that you implement both.
+Okta strongly recommends that you implement both.

 ### Authentication

-Your application will need to support Federated Single Sign-On – a common approach for an application to rely on an external identity provider.
-For web-based applications, Security Assertion Markup Language (SAML) has been the standard.
-For mobile applications, many mobile solution vendors offer proprietary SDKs to solve the problem.
+Your application needs to support Federated Single Sign-On, a common approach for an application to rely on an external identity provider.
+For web-based applications, Security Assertion Markup Language (SAML) is the standard.
+For mobile applications, many mobile solution vendors offer proprietary SDKs to provide support.
 Okta offers Okta Mobile Connect which is based on the SAML protocol.

 For details on how to federate your application with SAML and Okta Mobile Connect, go to our [Single Sign-On with Okta](/docs/getting_started/saml_guidance.html) section for additional guidance.

 ### Provisioning

 Single sign-on is just one aspect of federation.
-An account for the user must be created in the first place to grant access to your application.
-In order to “automate” this process, your application should expose APIs to manage the account lifecycle to support account creation, user profile updates, authorization settings (such as groups or roles), account deactivation, etc.
+First, an account for the user must be created to grant access to your application.
+In order to “automate” this process, your application should expose APIs to manage the account lifecycle that account creation, user profile updates, authorization settings (such as groups or roles), account deactivation, etc.

-While many ISVs use proprietary APIs, our recommendation is to implement your API using the Simple Cloud Identity Management protocol which supports all of the key features needed in provisioning.
+While many ISVs use proprietary APIs, Okta recommends that you implement your API using the Simple Cloud Identity Management protocol which supports all of the key features needed in provisioning.

 For details on how to implement provisioning for your application, go to our “… SCIM Guidance page”

 ## Getting Started

-Follow the simple instructions below to get your app integrated into the Okta Application Network:
+Use the following instructions to integrate your app into the Okta Application Network:

 ### 1. Review Pre-Integration Resources

-* Supporting single sign-on making you anxious?
-Use our [Single Sign-On with Okta](/docs/getting_started/saml_guidance.html) which includes toolkits and even a tool for testing your SAML configuration.
+* Is supporting single sign-on making you anxious?
+Use our [Single Sign-On with Okta](/docs/getting_started/saml_guidance.html) tools which includes toolkits and even a tool for testing your SAML configuration.

 * Ready to offload user on-boarding with Okta?
-Find <provisioning recommendations> on building APIs for user creation, update, and deactivation.
+We have APIs for user creation, update, and deactivation.

 ### 2. Integrate Your App

 * Sign up for an Okta developer account.
-* Use the app wizard to integrate single sign-on (log into Okta as an admin).
+* Use the app wizard to integrate single sign-on after you sign into Okta as an admin.
 For more details, see our videos for [SAML](https://www.youtube.com/watch?v=rQpUsRe0Jxw) and [SWA](https://www.youtube.com/watch?v=FoyhQEwOnqg).
 * Currently provisioning integrations are custom-built by Okta.
-Email <oan@okta.com> to put in a request for your app.
+Email <oan@okta.com> to submit a request for your app.
-* Get Stuck?
+* Got Stuck?
 See our *Okta Application Network FAQs* below.

 ### 3. Partner with Okta
 Already integrated?
 Become an [Okta App Partner](https://www.okta.com/partners).
 Benefits include direct access to Okta support, marketing support, and a free version of Okta for your app.

-Ask questions, and get help by emailing <developers@okta.com> or post your questions on [stackoverflow](https://stackoverflow.com).
+Ask questions and get help by emailing <developers@okta.com> or post your questions on [stackoverflow](https://stackoverflow.com).

 ##Okta Application Network FAQs

 **Q: Do I need to contact Okta first to start integrating my application?**

-A: You should start by enabling SSO and provisioning with your application first.
+A: You should start by enabling SSO and provisioning with your application.
 Use the material on this site to help with your implementation.
 There are instructions on how to test your implementation as well.

 **Q: I am having issues integrating my app or have questions about single sign-on support in my app.
 How do I contact Okta?**